OdyOSG/KOIOS/README.md

 ## Usage

+### userScript.R

+The file userScript.R may be loaded as a default workflow wherein only the initial reference genome and VCF file or VCF files directory need be specified.

+### Manual

 Users must provide at least one valid VCF file in either .vcf or .vcf.gz format.
 This may be in the form of a single file, or a directory containing a set of .vcf or .vcf.gz files.